shrekdad/shrekdad.github.io/pp.md

 ## 3. Facial Landmark Detection (On-Device Only)

-To properly position decorative elements (such as hats, party effects, or overlays), Wasabi uses Apple’s **Vision framework** to detect facial landmarks within the selected image.
+To properly position decorative elements (such as hats, party effects, or overlays), River uses Apple’s **Vision framework** to detect facial landmarks within the selected image.

 ### What is processed: